MyUNiDAYS/unidays-dotnet/README.md

 }
 ```

-## Codeless API
+## Codeless Verification

-This integration is used if you have agreed to provide UNiDAYS Members with a "codeless" experience.
-In this case, we will direct signed traffic from our site to yours.

-### Codeless Url Verifier

-This is the method which will assist you with parsing and validating the signed traffic we direct towards your site.
+If you have agreed to provide UNiDAYS Members with a codeless experience, alongside direct tracking, you will also need to implement the 'Codeless API' which will assist you with parsing and validating the signed traffic we direct towards your site.

+### Codeless API

 ### Making the call